 ESF offers a variety of programming related to crime prevention and safety/security procedures and practices that are available to students and employees.
 These programs are made available through coordinated efforts of the University Police Department, the Division for Student Affairs and the Title IX Coordinator/Affirmative Action Officer through the school year.
 All members of the ESF campus community are encouraged to not only participate in the programs but to also be responsible for their own safety and the safety of one another.
-Below is a list of programs provided to the ESF community in 2020.
+Below is a list of programs provided to the ESF community in 2021.

 Program Topic Frequency Students/Employees Notes Response to Active Shooter Fall/Spring semesters and as requested Both Conversation on active shooter incidents and response/preparedness.
 This program contains information on procedures and practices as well as encourages participants to look out for themselves and one another.
-Rape Aggression Defense (RAD) training Fall/Spring semester Both Provide educational opportunities for women to teach them options regarding safety.
-Twilight Review Spring semester Both Provide opportunity for community members to walk campus grounds and identify potential safety issues and areas needing improvement.
+Twilight Review Fall semester Both Provide opportunity for community members to walk campus grounds and identify potential safety issues and areas needing improvement.
 First Year Orientation Fall semester Students General overview of campus and personal safety, including resources.
 Coffee with a Cop Fall/Spring semester Both Tabling event intended to encourage relationship building between the officers and campus community.
-Opioid Fall/Spring Both Educate the public about drug overdoses and promote actionable prevention efforts Bike Safety Fall/Spring Both Through tabling events to provide educational information to enhance both bicycle and pedestrian safety best practices.
 Personal Safety and Security on campus Fall semester Both Virtual program featuring key people on campus discussing how to stay safe at ESF.
 Weapons and Explosives Fall semester Both Virtual program discussing circumstances related to the use of objects or substances designed or used to inflict a wound, cause injury, or incapacitate Personal Code of Conduct Fall semester Both Virtual program focused on reaffirming the principle of freedom coupled with personal responsibility and accountability for individual action.
 This event focused on hate speech and restrictions on free speech.

-^{}Not conducted due to the COVID-19 pandemic for 2020.
+\Not conducted due to the COVID-19 pandemic for 2021.